-In September 2002, an oral agreement was made with director Peter Morawetz whereby he would provide sales, marketing and general administrative consulting to the Company for a fee of \$1,770 per month.
-The Company's expectation at the time was that the Company would have received equity
+In September 2002, an oral agreement was made with director Peter Morawetz whereby he would provide sales, marketing and general administrative support to the Company for a fee of \$1,770 per month.
+The Company's expectation at the time was that the Company would have received equity financing to fund these payments but the Company did not receive that funding.
+Pursuant to an oral agreement with Mr. Morawetz the Company could defer payment of these amounts.
+The Company accrued these fees through August 2006 when Mr. Morawetz's support services ended.
+The fees accrued totaled \$84,963 but no amount has been paid.
+The Company and Mr. Morawetz have not agreed upon the amount, the form or the timing of payment of these accrued fees.